 Comparison with Asset Management Risk Management

-Asset management risk management seems to focus on mapping risk into a return-volatility or VaR framework and spends less time on the process.
+Asset management risk management seems to focus on mapping risk into a return-volatility or VaR framework and spend less time on the process.
 The Army has to focus less on countable events and more on uncertainty.
-Consequently, there may be more value in the process than statistics.
+Consequently, the process may have more value than statistics.